What You'll Find On This Page

 The Paola Pants are super flattering travel pants that will have you looking and feeling good – I have them in two sizes.
 The stretch woven, fitted cut with a mid rise wide waistband are perfect for travel in Croatia.

 Leave the khaki cargo shorts at home.
-Why not add to your packing list for Croatia (well, anywhere really) a stylish scalloped edge short as seen here, the high waist and pattern keep it current, but it’s still easy to wear for daytime strolls.
+Why not add to your packing list for Croatia (well, anywhere really) a stylish scalloped edge short, the high waist and pattern keep it current, but it’s still easy to wear for daytime strolls.
 Instead of a blah tee pick up an off the shoulder lace detailed top.

 Basics like a light camisole are ideal for warm days.
 I take simple, inexpensive camisoles in multiples, but I always like to have at least one stylish one that can work on the beach or at a trendy restaurant.